gruvw/betterprint/README.md

 ### Exit `exit()`

-You should call this function before the end of your program.
+You should call this function before the ending of your program.
 Terminates the logging module and finishes the log file.

 ### Information `info(text)`